gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_motors.rst

 | Spin the buggy to the left or right at the chosen speed using:
 | ``spin_left(speed=1, duration=None)``
 | ``spin_right(speed=1, duration=None)``
-| When spining left, the left wheel goes backward while the right wheel goes forward.
+| When spining left, the left wheel goes backwards while the right wheel goes forward.
-| When spining right, the right wheel goes backward while the left wheel goes forward.
+| When spining right, the right wheel goes backwards while the left wheel goes forward.

 .. py:method:: spin_left(speed=1, duration=None)